dropfred/esp-rfid-playing-cards/README.md

 ## Next steps

-- Build the actual device ;-)
+- Build the actual device using a "naked" ESP chip instead of a DevKit, and a battery instead of an USB wall charger.
-- Results are actually sent to a smartphone thru Bluetooth, a dedicated "magical" revelation device would be nice.
+- Test consumption and heat.
+According to my super cheap USB current meter, it is about 100 mW, so heat shouldn't be an issue.
+- Results are currently sent to a smartphone using Bluetooth and a Bluetooth scanner application for development purpose only.
+In my opinion, using a smartphone in a magic trick context is suspicious, so I don't plan to develop an application for that device.
+Instead, I'm thinking of a "magical" revelation device.